Our Thesis

 This example shows how transitive trust fosters cooperation between non-competing networks, lowering transaction costs for all parties and increasing the size of two networks through activities in one.
 Value flows both ways, as CUs benefit from increased satisfaction when members successfully use CU-issued credential outside the CU.
 And websites are just the beginning: the car dealer, the furniture store and even the sandwich shop could extend credit or offer discounts by accepting these same credentials.
 In fact, every network that accepts CU-issued credentials grows each time a CU issues a verifiable credential to a member, even if they’re completely unrelated to the financial industry.

-This kind of cooperation between unrelated networks, both intentional and unintentional, has rarely been observed or achievable but with SSI is predictable.
-The resulting ‘meta’ network effects—Smith’s Law*are exponential compared to intra-network effects and beyond Metcalfe’s Law.
+This kind of cooperation between unrelated networks, both intentional and unintentional, has rarely been observed or achievable but with AW is predictable.
+The resulting ‘meta’ network effects—Smith’s Law*are exponential compared to intra-network effects and beyond Metcalf’s Law.
 The math is staggering.

-6. SSI and verifiable credentials will enable, for the first time ever, transitive trust for high-value interactions (LOA 3 and 4).
+6. AW and verifiable credentials will enable, for the first time ever, transitive trust for high-value interactions (LOA 3 and 4).

 In 2003 the U.S. National Strategy for Trusted Identities in Cyberspace (NSTIC) introduced an authentication framework for increasing Levels of Assurance (LOAs) for digital interactions of increasing risk, with LOA 1 the lowest (think Facebook login) and LOA 4 the highest*.
 Similar frameworks have been developed elsewhere.